-Wildflower expert Chick Keller (right) leads a wildflower walk for PEEC.
+Wildflower expert Chick Keller, right, leads a wildflower walk for PEEC.
 Photo by Josip Loncaric

 Wildflowers along Quemazon trail.
 Photo by Yvonne Keller

+These will be easy walks to identify some of the wildflower beauties found in and around Los Alamos.
 Each month Keller will pick a different trail, depending on what is blooming at the time.
 The walks are free and there is no advance registration required.

 The Pajarito Environmental Education Center (PEEC) was founded in 2000 to serve the community of Los Alamos.
 It offers people of all ages a way to enrich their lives by strengthening their connections to our canyons, mesas, mountains, and skies.
 PEEC operates the Los Alamos Nature Center at 2600 Canyon Road, holds regular programs and events, and hosts a number of interest groups from birding to hiking to butterfly watching.
-PEEC activities are open to everyone; however, members receive exclusive benefits such as discounts on programs and merchandise.
+PEEC activities are open to everyone; however members receive exclusive benefits such as discounts on programs and merchandise.
 Annual memberships start at $35.
-To learn more, visit here.
+To learn more, visit www.peecnature.org.